The Atty Cocktail is a Martini with embellishments; if you get the proportions right, those embellishments are surprising, flavorful and entertaining.

 Note 1: I wondered if the reincarnated Creme Yvette is a good source of the violette for Atty.
 Not so much.
 For one thing, the drink turns to that lovely Yvette Pink instead of the opalescent blue that was surely part of the original concept.
 More to the point, Yvette is not a good flavor match for the absinthe.
 Perhaps it would go with an absinthe other than the Kubler, but I was not able to adjust the mix pleasurably.

-Note 2: Since I started this article dissing the Attention, I should note that the original formula has evolved into something very much like the Atty.
+Note 2: Since I started this article dissing the Attention, I should note that, with time, its formula has evolved into something very much like the Atty.
 The modern Attention has a 4:1 proportion of gin to vermouth and a dash of orange bitters, along the lines of Jamie Boudreau’s recipe at SpiritsAndCocktails.

 Note 3: Atty drinkers should probably be aware of the Arsenic and Old Lace Cocktail, which has a resemblance to the Atty, but with the proportions of absinthe and vermouth switched.
 I still say it’s the vermouth that makes the absinthe and violette a working team; Arsenic and Old Lace pretty much validates that hypothesis.